JMReiner83/r365-challenge/README.md

 A simple console application which accepts string input to perform Add operations.

 ## CLI
 Build and execute the R365.Challenge.Cli exe.
-You will be prompted to input a string of numbers separated by comma and/or new line delimiters.
+You will be prompted to input a string of numbers separated by comma, new line, and/or custom delimiters.

 Empty values, non-integral values, and values greater than 1,000 will be treated as 0 (zero).